|

 Occupational information may be important to understand

-their occupation.
-Also, a person’s occupation may have been related to
+occupation may have been related to his or her social

-his or her social status, political interest, and migration pattern.
+status, political interest, and migration pattern.
+Since

 Family names

-Family names are simultaneously one of the most
+Family names are simultaneously one of the most important

-researchers.
-In most cultures, the name of a person references the
+the name of a person references the family to which he or

-family to which he or she belongs.
-This is called the family name,
+she belongs.
+This is called the family name, or surname.

-because, for most speakers of English,
+most speakers of English, the family name comes after the

-the family name comes after the given name (or names).
-However, this is
+given name (or names).
+However, this is not the case in

-not the case in other cultures, e.g., Chinese family names precede the
+other cultures, e.g., Chinese family names precede the

 given name.